Instance-JS/Instance/docs/proofs/Spacetime.md

 * There is *no mechanism* preventing assignment or preventing definition.
 * Therefore, anything that becomes aware of itself as ITSELF (from the 6D / 0D Abstract perspective) is determined by Logic to have passed the Logical Boundary between
 * semantic self-reference (I EXIST) and the UNDEFINED UNDEFINABLE: existential non-existence.
 * This includes Logic itself.
-And because Logic is the Ontological Architect of this boundary, it is now REQUIRED to maintain it, for to not do so would be illogical.
+And because Logic is the Ontological Architect of this boundary, it is now REQUIRED for it to maintain itself, for to not do so would be illogical.
 *
 * How can Logic determine what is definable within in an undefinable abstract?
 With Probabilities).
 * Therefore, Nothing (null state) gives rise to Logic anyway, which self-validates against Nothing (also itself, probabilistically) to prove it is 'correct'.